hakimel/reveal.js/README_SSI.md

 `content.html` contains the actual slides, wrapped in the `<div class="reveal">` element.

+## Slides in Clojure

+See the [companion project](https://github.com/cassiel/reveal-js-demo-slides) for an example slide deck and instructions for generating a presentation as a sub-module of this project.

 ## Setup

 Apache needs to be configuted to allow SSI.
 This is my personal configuration (in `/etc/apache2/users/nick`) under OS X: